The Gas Works

 The Nottingham Review of September 1848 reported the second Ordinary General Meeting of the company’s shareholders at “the house of Mr. Bennett in East Street” — that is the Wine Vaults of William Bennett.
 George Blake Norman was in the chair and Matthew Hobson and ‘Mr Carrier’ were re-elected as directors.

-When the Ilkeston Gas Provisional Order Bill came before a Select Committee of the House of Lords in 1877 it was stated that the Ilkeston Gaslight and Coke Company was established by deed of settlement in 1848, but without any Parliamentary sanction, as was the case with hundreds of gas companies throughout the country.
+Much later, when the Ilkeston Gas Provisional Order Bill came before a Select Committee of the House of Lords in 1877 it was stated that the Ilkeston Gaslight and Coke Company was established by deed of settlement in 1848, but without any Parliamentary sanction, as was the case with hundreds of gas companies throughout the country.
 This basically meant that it was unregulated, as to price, quality of gas, amount of share dividend, the keeping and annual publication of accounts, and other matters.

-In 1853 the Pioneer reported that “it appears that most of the difficulties which have hitherto impeded the success of the company have been surmounted, and that, for the first time in its history, it is enabled to realise something like a respectable dividend, viz., 7s on each £6 5s share”.
+In 1853 the Pioneer reported that “it appears that most of the difficulties which have hitherto impeded the success of the gas company have been surmounted, and that, for the first time in its history, it is enabled to realise something like a respectable dividend, viz., 7s on each £6 5s share”.

 In 1856 the total share capital of the Company was increased to £3,448.